 Dragon with an Agenda: He's been building up his power base for some time now to embark on his own plans for World Domination.
 He eventually becomes the true Big Bad late in the game after he and the majority of the Armada go rogue.

 After Alfonso cowardly kills his own Vice-Captain and abandons ship, Galcian relieves Alfonso's command of the Mid-Ocean fleet and dumps him in Ixa'taka.

 He shows genuine respect for Gregorio after their duel and orders Gregorio's body shipped back to Valua, telling his men to take the utmost care with it, because it was "worth more than their lives."

 The flashbacks in Legends show Galcian as a up-and-coming Admiral.
-When Ramiriez defends the honor of his benefactor and friend, Admiral Mendosa, Galcian snorts that Mendosa is a thief and a liar.
+When Ramirez defends the honor of his benefactor and friend, Admiral Mendosa, Galcian snorts that Mendosa is a thief and a liar.
 This later turns out to be true when Mendosa is exposed as a slave-trader.

 Insane Admiral: While not demonstrably insane, he is weirdly indifferent to the country he supposedly defends.